AlansCodeLog/alansartlog/src/posts/old/2017-02 - How to Turn-Scan Objects Into 3D Models With Just a Camera.md

 [Blender](https://www.blender.org/)

-If your object is particularly small I recommend you look at [this part of the tutorial I wrote on magic lantern](http://alansartlog.com/2015/08/magic-lantern-on-my-canon-rebel-t31100d#link-focus-stacking) (you don't need it to apply the concepts descriped but it's helpful if you have an DSLR camera).
+If your object is particularly small I recommend you look at [this part of the tutorial I wrote on magic lantern](http://alansartlog.com/2015/08/magic-lantern-on-my-canon-rebel-t31100d#link-focus-stacking) (you don't need it to apply the concepts described but it's helpful if you have an DSLR camera).

 PS: To give you an idea of the type how long it might take on your computer, or what type of computer you need, I'm using a laptop with an Intel i5, 8GB of RAM, and a NVIDIA 650M GPU.